totemstech/node-dynamodb/ReadMe.md

 ## Basics

-Very early stage DynamoDB library for Node.js
+Early stage DynamoDB library for Node.js, with:

+- Syntaxic sweeteners to handle Amazon DynamoDB's JSON format in Node.
+- Efficient on-demand authentication and authentication refresh using Amazon STS
+- Currently in production with more than 80 write/s, 60 read/s

-Currently supports the following operations:
+Supports the following operations:

     ListTables
     DescribeTable